mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 relational DB are not apt for querying (scalable, performant etc), it's better to separate/segregate **query model** from **write model.**

 The center stone in implementing CQRS is **Event Driven Architecture**.
 In event driven architecture, modules interact with each other using EVENT and each module is independent & not aware of the other.
+In other words this architecture style enable **Location transparency**.
+To re-iterate, a component should neither be aware of nor make any assumptions about the location components it interact with.
 The module enroll/subscribe to event & take actions.
 It also help in cutting module dependencies (in pom.xml) and ease out creation of micro-services.

 The following picture shows CQRS design pattern build using event driven architecture: